elotroalex/chiens/_texts/translation.md

 - council of old fears
 - bark
 - wrecks without mast
-- until the centuries and the stars resign
+- until the centuries and the stars resign.

 - {:.sp} Parliamentarian.